 - Final deregistration date: April 1

 INFORMATION ON ONLINE TEACHING: We will email registered students with information on how to attend lectures and exercise sessions online.
-Each lecture will be held live on Zoom.
+Each will be held live on Zoom.
 Most lectures will be available as recording later the same day, except when technological issues prevent this.
 Exercise sessions will also be held live on Zoom, but they will *NOT* be recorded.
 If you are *NOT* a registered student, but wish to attend the lectures online, you should send us an email to get the necessary information.

 Course Objective: The course will take students on a deep dive into modern approaches to graph algorithms using convex optimization techniques.
 By studying convex optimization through the lens of graph algorithms, students should develop a deeper understanding of fundamental phenomena in optimization.
 The course will cover some traditional discrete approaches to various graph problems, especially flow problems, and then contrast these approaches with modern, asymptotically faster methods based on combining convex optimization with spectral and combinatorial graph theory.